Rjoande/RealBattery/README.md

 Several improvements and expansions are planned for future updates:

-- Adjustable settings in the difficulty menu
+- [ ] Adjustable settings in the difficulty menu
-- Ability to manually enable/disable individual batteries
+- [ ] Ability to manually enable/disable individual batteries
-- Background simulation support for unloaded vessels
+- [ ] Background simulation support for unloaded vessels
-- Battery obsolescence system (degradation over time)
+- [ ] Battery obsolescence system (degradation over time)
-- Self-discharge for inactive batteries
+- [ ] Self-discharge for inactive batteries
-- Thermal behavior integration (heat production and limits)
+- [ ] Thermal behavior (heat production and damage, [SystemHeat](https://github.com/post-kerbin-mining-corporation/SystemHeat) integration)

 Suggestions and contributions are welcome — see the [Contributing](#contributing) section below.